Dancing House

-As a UNESCO site, Prague has always been very conservative about construction of new buildings in the historical center, especially on the riverside.
-However, one architect was successful in the early 90s with the construction of this very modern building, which nowadays ranks among the most significant landmarks of Prague’s riverside.
+As a UNESCO site, Prague has been very conservative about construction of new buildings in the historical center, especially on the riverside.
+However, one architect was successful in the early 90s with the construction of this very modern building.
+Today it ranks among the most significant landmarks of Prague’s riverside.

-The story of the Dancing House began in 1944, when Prague was targeted in error by American bombers (they thought they were bombing Dresden).
-An apartment building, which stood there, received a direct hit by one of the bombs, and therefore needed to be demolished.
+The story of the Dancing House began in 1944.
+Prague was targeted in error by American bombers who thought they were bombing Dresden.
+An apartment building which stood there received a direct hit from one of the bombs.
+After total destruction, there was nothing to do but knock it down.
 An empty space was here for decades.

-What a lucky coincidence it was, that in late 80s was Václav Havel (the first president of newly reborn Czechoslovakia), lived in a neighboring building and Vlado Milunić (Czech-Slovenian architect) was restoring his flat.
-During their conversation they talked about an useless empty space right next to his house.
-That brought the first thoughts of new building, which should fill that void.
+It was a lucky coincidence that in the late 80s Václav Havel, the first president of newly reborn Czechoslovakia, lived in a neighboring building.
+And Vlado Milunić (Czech-Slovenian architect) was restoring his flat next door.
+During their conversations they talked about the useless space right next to his house.
+That brought about the first thoughts of new building.

 So if you want to see the building up close and get to know what a cool nickname this building has, ask your guide on our Bike tour across the city.